dfo-pacific-science/dfo-salmon-ontology/.github/ISSUE_TEMPLATE/missing-superclass.md

 ---

-* DFOC term IRI and label for which you are requesting a new superclass:
+* GCDFOS term IRI and label for which you are requesting a new superclass:

 * New superclass suggested: